Your name with middle initial

 You may want to talk about why you elected certain courses and why this combination makes you unique.
 This paragraph may give the reader a good idea of how you make decisions: The phrase “in math 3 1 I was exposed to” is a waste of words.
 First, no one outside Williams is likely to know what math 31 is, and you can be “exposed” to something like chicken pox and not like it!

-Paragraph 4: This is where you state your actions or expectations.
+Paragraph 4: Summarize your skills again and restate your excitement about this opportunity.
+This is also where you state your actions or expectations.
 If you will be home for break, you indicate you will call from Williamstown to arrange an interview.
-Maybe you would prefer to call the office to schedule a preliminary interview on the telephone.
 For interviews on campus, you can always say, “I look forward to seeing you at Williams in . . .”
-Or, you can simply say, “I will call your office to be sure you received my letter and to find out about next steps.”
+Thank the reader for their consideration of your application.